yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 I18N
 ----

-Yii 2.0 removes date formatter and number formatter in favor of the PECL intl PHP module.
+Yii 2.0 removes the built-in date formatter and number formatter pieces in favor of the [PECL intl PHP module](http://pecl.php.net/package/intl).

 Message translation is now performed via the `i18n` application component.
-The component manages a set of message sources, which allows you to use different message sources based on message categories.
+This component manages a set of message sources, which allows you to use different message sources based on message categories.

-Please refer to the [Internationalization](tutorial-i18n.md) chapter for more details.
+Please refer to the [Internationalization](tutorial-i18n.md) section for more details.

 Action Filters